 This post is the continuation of my last post about “tips to build a credit score for expats living in the US“.
 If you haven’t read that post, I recommend you to do that first because:

-- I am making the assumption that at this point, you already have a (only 1) City national bank credit card, a Chase Sapphire card (probably the Chase Sapphire Preferred), and an American Express Platinum card.
+- I am assuming that at this point, you already have a Chase Sapphire card (probably the Chase Sapphire Preferred), and an American Express Platinum card.
 If you don’t have them, then read this post and probably try to sign up with one of them.
 The links here are my referral links.

-- The second assumption: it is likely that you will buy a lot on Amazon, you may already signed up for an Amazon Prime credit card before you read this post 😛
+- The second assumption: it is likely that you buy a lot on Amazon, you already signed up for an Amazon Prime credit card before you read this post 😛

 - This means over the past 5 or 6 months, you sign up and got approved for at least 2 or 3 US or even 4 credit cards.